Jordan-Pierce/CoralNet-Toolbox/docs/overview.md

 This workflow effectively bridges the gap between low-effort bounding boxes and high-effort, high-value segmentation masks.
 It allows researchers to create rich instance segmentation datasets in a fraction of the time it would take with manual tracing alone.
 This practical application directly realizes the concept of using an object detection model's outputs (bounding boxes) to feed a segmentation model (SAM) to generate instance segmentations.

 The CoralNet-Toolbox integrates a suite of SAM variants to suit different needs, including the original, high-accuracy SAM; the faster FastSAM; and the lightweight MobileSAM, which is optimized for speed and use on systems with less computational power.
-Furthermore, the toolbox incorporates other advanced AI-assisted annotation tools like AutoDistill, which can leverage models like Grounding DINO and OWLViT to perform zero-shot object detection from natural language text prompts, further reducing the manual annotation burden.
+Furthermore, the toolbox incorporates other advanced AI-assisted annotation tools like Transformers, which can leverage models like Grounding DINO and OWLViT to perform zero-shot object detection from natural language text prompts, further reducing the manual annotation burden.

 ## Section 3: Training and Tuning Models with the Ultralytics Engine